xichensf/magical/README.md

 #### **TF motif mapping (prior)**
-We map 870 motifs from the [chromVARmotifs](https://github.com/GreenleafLab/chromVARmotifs) library to all peaks and get their binary binding relationship.
+We map 870 motifs from the [chromVARmotifs](https://github.com/GreenleafLab/chromVARmotifs) library to all peaks and get the binary mapping relationship.

   * *Motif mapping file*: a three-column matrix with ```peak index```, ```motif index```, and ```binary binding```.
   * *Motif name file*: a two-column matrix with ```motif index``` and ```motif names```.

 Note, the motif names of the same TF can be very different if they are collected from different databases.
-To avoid duplicated motifs, we require using the corresponding gene name for each TF motif.
+To avoid duplicated motifs and minimize redundance, we required using the corresponding gene name for each TF motif.

 #### **TAD boundary (prior)**
-Users will need to get the TAD boundary information from HiC profiles or similar experiments conducted in the same or similar context to their single cell datasets.
-We include a GM12878 cell line TAD file (~6000 domains with median size 400kb) in our demo for blood context analysis.
+TAD boundary information can be easily obatined from HiC profiles or similar experiments.
+We include TAD file (~6000 domains with median size 400kb) in our demo for blood context analysis.
   * *TAD file*: a three column matrix with ```chr```, ```left_boundary```, and ```right_boundary```

-Alternatively, if no proper TAD information or HiC profile is available for the context being studied, we provide another option to use relative distance to TSS (e.g. 500kb) as prior to initally pair peaks and genes.
+In case no proper TAD information or HiC profile is available for the context being studied, another option to use relative distance to TSS (e.g. 500kb) as prior to initally pair peaks and genes.
 Hg38 RefSeq file is provided for TSS reference.

 A demo (~10mins run):